maryamirfan18/Autonomous-Wildlife-Monitoring-System/Test Haar Classifier on an Image/Readme.md

 ## Setup

 1. **Upload Files**:
-   - Upload your `cascade.xml` and sample image (e.g., `pexels-photo-4577141.jpeg`) to your Google Drive inside `/MyDrive/Colab Notebooks/`.
+   - Upload your `cascade.xml` and sample image (e.g., `elephant.png`) to your Google Drive.
+   - mount your drive

 2. **Install Dependencies**:
    - Make sure OpenCV is installed.
 If using Colab, it's pre-installed.